Rotate With Dots

 Recall that rotating point \(\mathbf{p}\) by \(a\) radians around the z-axis produces point \(\mathbf{p'}\) with the following components:

-As with scaling, let's rewrite the equations for rotation to use dot products, with the second vector again as \(\mathbf{p}\):
+As with scaling, let's rewrite the equations for rotation to use dot products, with the second vector again being \(\mathbf{p}\):

 The first two components of \(\mathbf{a}\) are plucked right from the scalar definition of \(p'_x\).
 There's no mention of \(p_z\) in that equation, so it must be zeroed out.
 Vector \(\mathbf{b}\) is derived similarly.
 That give us these two dot products: